Mazurkas, Op. 6 (Chopin): No. 1 in F♯ minor

 The first mazurka of the set is a lively piece that makes use of Polish folk rhythms and modes.
-The main theme, which revolves around triplets and brings heavy accents on the third beat of each bar, is quite melancholy, yet elegant in character.
+The main theme, a hallmark of Chopin's unique piano voice, revolves around triplets and brings heavy accents on the third beat of each bar.
+It is quite melancholic, yet elegant in character.
 A second theme, marked fortissimo, offers a passage full of sforzandos and wedge accents.
 The original theme then returns, forte, but quickly decrescendos.
 These passages end with repeats.
 The third theme enters as an ostinato under a thundering accompaniment with a grace note before every chord.
 After several percussive chords, the central theme returns and the mazurka gradually dies away.
 It takes around two and a half minutes to perform.